 Whilst looking for the date letter, you need to bear in mind that the font, it’s capitalisation and the shape of the background, known as the shield, are varied in each cycle of letters.
 So, although, only 20 letters are used, it is possible to know exactly which year that particular combination of font, and shield is referring to.

 It is also important to note that each town has a different series of letters, starting on a different year.
 That means that not only is the font and shield different depending on the town, but also the letter.

-As an example, you can see the date letter for 1898 in London, Sheffield and Birmingham.
-As you can see, London is a lowercase ‘c’.
-Sheffield is a lowercase 'f' and Birmingham is a lowercase ‘y’.
+As an example, the date letter for 1898 in London is a lowercase ‘c’, in Sheffield it is a lowercase 'f' and in Birmingham it is a lowercase ‘y’.
 The shield and font is different in each case.
 This is why it is important to find the town mark before you try to find the date letter.